aproposorg/emixa/README.md

 python3 emixa.py [-f[unction]] [-p[lots]] [-v[erbose]] CHARACTERIZER_NAME [ARG ...]
 ```

 The `-f` and `-p` flags enable outputting Python functions and plots, respectively.
-The `-v` flag puts the tool in verbose mode under which it forwards stdout outputs from the ChiselTest characterizers to the tool's stdout. `CHARACTERIZER_NAME` denotes the name of a characterizer class defined by the user, which is passed arguments `ARG ...`.
+The `-v` flag puts the tool in verbose mode under which it forwards stdout outputs from the ChiselSim characterizers to the tool's stdout. `CHARACTERIZER_NAME` denotes the name of a characterizer class defined by the user, which is passed arguments `ARG ...`.
 The tool supports range-style arguments `start:stop[:by]` to execute tests for, say, multiple bit-widths in one call, for example:

 ```shell
 python3 emixa.py -p -v ApproxAdderSpec 32 8:16:2